xonixx/makesure/README.md

 Defines a goal. `@private` modifier is optional.
 When goal is private, it won't show in `./makesure -l`.
 To list all goals including private use `./makesure -la`.

-Lines that go after this declaration line (but before next `@goal` declaration line) will be considered as a shell script for the body of the goal.
+Lines that go after this declaration line (but before next `@goal` declaration line) will be treated as a shell script for the body of the goal.
 Example:

 ```
 @goal just_test